Skip to content

 The gap is perceptual, not technical

-Code generation is a text-to-text problem and LLMs are inherently suited to it.
-Design is a spatial, perceptual, aesthetic problem and they have no native sense of it.
+Code generation is text-to-text.
+LLMs are built for it.
+Design is spatial and aesthetic.
+They have no native sense of it.

 The difference between a good interface and a mediocre one is almost never in the code.
-It is in the spacing, the type scale, the visual rhythm.
-These are the decisions that users feel but cannot name.
+It is the spacing, the type scale, the visual rhythm.
+Users feel these but cannot name them.
 I made a font a couple of years ago for my wife's interior design studio.
-That kind of craft — weighing the curve of a letterform, feeling whether the kerning breathes right — is still entirely illegible to an LLM.
+Weighing the curve of a letterform, feeling whether the kerning breathes, is illegible to an LLM.
 The agent can set your font-family.
 It cannot tell you why one typeface carries more warmth than another.

 When I built Shareful, I designed the logo myself.
 An abstract share arrow.
-I was proud that despite the AI doing most of the building, the logo was mine.
-That is not nostalgia.
-It is recognition that what an AI would have generated would have been generic.
+The AI did most of the building.
+The logo was mine.
+What an AI would have generated would have been generic.

-Visual craft requires the kind of judgment that emerges from seeing thousands of things and developing opinions about them.
+Visual craft needs judgment that comes from seeing thousands of things and forming opinions.
 An LLM has read descriptions of beauty.
 It has never experienced it.

-AI has raised the floor for coding dramatically.
+AI raised the floor for coding.
 In design, the floor has barely moved.
-A junior developer with Claude Code can ship production-quality code.
+A junior developer with Claude Code ships production-quality code.
 A junior designer with AI tools still produces junior design.

-The next real leap in AI-assisted product building will not be faster code generation.
+The next leap will not be faster code generation.
 It will be giving agents the ability to see.
-To evaluate their own output visually, to understand spatial relationships, to develop something approaching aesthetic judgment.
-Until then, design remains human territory.
+To evaluate their output, understand spatial relationships, develop aesthetic judgment.
+Until then, design stays human territory.